Audit thresholds change

 The new company size thresholds are as below:

-A ‘two year rule’ applies when determining a company’s size meaning a company will only fail to be small if it breaches the thresholds for two consecutive years.
+Historically, a ‘two year rule’ applied when determining a company’s size, meaning a company will only fail to be small if it breaches the thresholds for two consecutive years.
+New legislation in The Companies (Accounts and Reports)(Amendment and Transitional Provision) Regulations 2024 however, includes transitional provisions allowing companies to treat the size amendments as having been applied in the previous financial year when determining their size.

 Generally, a company is exempt from audit if it meets two of the three criteria of a small company.
 It is important to remember however that size alone does not determine the need for an audit.
 Consideration must be given to group reporting requirements, lender covenants and constitutional requirements for example.
 Advice should be taken prior to deciding whether an audit is still required.